 Fares shall be the lowest available within a reasonable time of required arrival.
 Advance booking is the most cost-saving technique available.
 Reservations should be booked as soon as practical.
-Early Bird check-in when booking flight arrangements are reimbursable.
-Extra leg room is non-reimbursable.
+Early Bird check-in when booking flight arrangements and extra leg room seats may be reimbursable with CPME staff prior approval.
 Council travelers may be reimbursed for an extra night's lodging and per diem in order to stay over a Saturday night (when appropriate) if substantial savings are made on airfares.
 These arrangements are to be made in advance with the approval of CPME staff.